 Merchants would process credit card transactions and store payment card data in order to be able to issue a refund (return money) on the card if the cardholder returns merchandise.
 Sometimes, certain processors will require full credit card information to settle transactions at the end of the day.

-All transactions should be secured with SSL protocol.
+All transactions should be secured with SSL protocol. you can visit 4 phases of SSL protocol.
 Using SSL helps to encrypt the information so that the card details and all other sensitive data is protected.
 It, of course, improves payment security but also makes customers more willing to buy.
 3D secure is an additional security layer that helps with fraud prevention in debit and credit card transactions.
 In short, when an online shopper wants to buy something, he/she creates a secure password for the credit card he/she uses to pay.
 At that time, every transaction will be confirmed with the password in order to add extra protection.

 In short, whenever you choose a payment gateway, make sure that it is PCI level complaint, use HTTPS, 3D secure, and fraud management tools are properly used.